cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 [Sprig Functions](https://masterminds.github.io/sprig/) and [Gomplate Functions](https://docs.gomplate.ca/functions/)
 are supported as well.

+## Atmos sections supporting `Go` templates

-You can use `Go` templates in the following Atmos section to refer to values in the same or other sections:
+You can use `Go` templates in the following Atmos sections to refer to values in the same or other sections:

   - `vars`
   - `settings`